Skip to content

 I make a lot of mistakes so others don't have to.

-Twenty years of writing code, running companies, and getting things wrong in useful ways.
-Right now I'm building developer tools through V1 Worldwide.
+Twenty years of writing code and running companies.
+Right now I'm building developer tools at V1 Worldwide.
+I write about the work on my blog.

 What do you actually do?